-^{124.} Managing Director #11 said her accelerator instructs portfolio companies to "please let us know" if a mentor starts to talk about any kind of compensation Director #11, supra note 109.
+&lt;sup>125 Managing Director #11 said her accelerator instructs portfolio companies that if a mentor starts to talk about any kind of compensation, "please let us know."
+Interview with Anonymous Director #11, Managing Director, Accelerator (Mar.
+25, 2015) (notes on file with Author).
 Questions of mentor motivation are examined in a companion Article.
 Bernthal, supra note 16.